Colleges of Arts and Sciences

 Degrees, Minors and Certificates

-For a listing of the degrees, minors, and certificates offered by the Colleges of Arts and Sciences, see table.
+For a listing of the degrees, minors, and certificates offered by the Colleges of Arts and Sciences, see table on p.
+88.

 Bachelor's Degrees: Bachelor of Arts (BA), Bachelor of Fine Arts (BFA), Bachelor of Music (BMus), Bachelor of Science (BS)